 Part of the challenge at Siesta Beach was access: how to create elevated public spaces that are universally accessible.
 Interesting concepts emerged around accessibility; converting ADA ramps into places that engage visitors with native landscapes and coastal environments, cantilevered walkways that protect the dunes, but allow visitors access to the beach and open pavilions that offer spaces for shade, storm protection and social gatherings.
 All of these endeavors were focused around how design can serve a wide range of needs and a diverse population.”

 What excites you about The Bay Park design/plan, process, and team?
 What is your favorite and most rewarding part of the work?

-“The Bayfront Park brings the notion of inclusion and access to the forefront.
+“The Bay Park brings the notion of inclusion and access to the forefront.
 I’m excited to be part of a broad effort that places value on public space and making it accessible to everyone.
 This is a place for all to use and enjoy.
-Our community should be very proud that, proud that we are preserving public space along the bayfront for generations to come.”
+Our community should be very proud that we are preserving public space along the bayfront for generations to come.”